 This piece takes its inspiration from a recent “Arts of Conversation” talk by Cary Miller.
 Dr Miller is Anishinaabe, descending from St Croix and Leech Lake communities, and the new Head of the Department of Native Studies at the University of Manitoba.
 She came to us from the University of Wisconsin-Milwaukee, where she was a member of the History Department and Director of American Indian Studies.
 Her book, Ogimaag: Anishinaabeg Leadership, 1760-1845 (University of Nebraska Press, 2010), provides a sustained examination of the nature and character of Anishinaabeg authority and socio-political organization, highlighting its sophistication, subtlety and accomplishments in the fraught and constantly shifting context of eighteenth- and nineteenth-century North America.
 For her Arts of Conversation discussion, Dr Miller turned to the subject of “Reconciliation in the Humanities.”

 Reconciliation in the humanities, Professor Miller notes, often amounts to incorporating into curricula and research the historical, cultural, and social-political realities of indigenous communities that have long been ignored, obscured, or misrepresented.
 This is an understandable approach, but also a rather simplistic one and we ought to question its sufficiency.
 In North America, as elsewhere, reconciliation with indigenous communities has been unconscionably neglected.
 What is more, the challenges, incompleteness, and failures of reconciliation are made manifest daily, and all too frequently in devastating and plainly inexcusable ways, as the verdicts in the Tina Fontaine and Colten Boushie murder trials attest (to take only two recent examples).
 Surely, then, Dr Miller is correct to stress that the idea of reconciliation in the humanities does not rest merely on adding indigenous content to humanities curricula.
-It must also involve questioning one of the central tenants of Humanism—that “man is the measure of all things”—and with this the traditional gaze and cultural assumptions of the humanities disciplines.
+It must also, she argues, involve questioning one of the central tenants of Humanism—that “man is the measure of all things”—and with this the traditional gaze and cultural assumptions of the humanities disciplines.

 At the heart of this discussion we find the same two core questions noted by the historian Robert Schneider in his discussion of the humanities in historical and global perspective.
 One, are there common patterns or modes of thought that justify intellectual confidence in the relevance of something called “the humanities” across greatly disparate cultures?
 Two, if we conclude that there are, do we not risk reifying “the humanities,” a category that clearly emerged from a particular historical European cultural context, by carrying it into regions where it has no inborn expression or meaning, or, more problematically, where its meaning is a product of European colonization and its attendant imperial institutions?